top of page

 The Solution: Meeting at the Rehab Facility

 The bank offered to send the banking representative, whom this woman had been dealing with, to her rehab facility.
-This way she could sign the forms directly in the representative's presence.
-The client asked me to be there at the same time to notarize her financial power of attorney.
+This way, she could sign the forms directly in the representative's presence.
+The client asked me, the notary public, to be there at the same time to notarize her financial power of attorney.
 We took care of both tasks, and the signer and her son were grateful that they could save time and get it all done at once.

 What is a Medallion Signature Guarantee?